bohoro/UnivariateForecastingWithTimeseries/README.md

 Two questions we will be looking to answer with this dataset.
 One, is there a seasonal component to monthly electric net generation?
 Two, can we forecast future unobserved data points?

-See http://rpubs.com/bohoro/AutomaticForecasts for the published article.
+See [Automatic Forecasting via R](http://rpubs.com/bohoro/AutomaticForecasts) for the published article.